 Our first question asks respondents to rank the importance of three goals when setting CEO pay.
 Only 1% of directors and 5% of investors view keeping the level of pay down as their primary goal.

-This is consistent with CEO pay being a small percentage of firm value, while hiring a subpar CEO or providing suboptimal incentives has potentially large effects.
+This contrasts with the frequent opposition to high pay from policymakers, the public, and some investors, often irrespective of the implications for CEO retention and motivation.
+It is, however, consistent with CEO pay being a small percentage of firm value, while hiring a subpar CEO or providing suboptimal incentives has potentially large effects.
 65% of directors view attracting the right CEO as most critical, while 34% prioritize designing a structure that motivates the CEO.
 For investors, these figures are 44% and 51% respectively.
 This reversal reflects a theme that recurs throughout our survey - directors view labor market forces, and thus the participation constraint, as more important than investors, who prioritize the incentive constraint.